-This sumptuous chapel, marks the tomb of a regional governor and his wife under a brilliant star-shaped vault, is striking for its gracefulness and femininity.
+This sumptuous chapel marks the tomb of a regional governor and his wife under a brilliant star-shaped vault.
+It's striking for its gracefulness and femininity.

-[48a] Inspirational as this cathedral is, the pilgrims have a long trek ahead of them.
-The slow pace and need for frequent rest breaks provide plenty of opportunity for reflection; religious and otherwise.
+Inspirational as this cathedral is, the pilgrims have a long trek ahead of them.
+The slow pace and need for frequent rest breaks provide plenty of opportunity for reflection, religious and otherwise.
 For some, leaving behind a stone symbolizes unloading a personal burden.

 But by about 1500, with the dawn of the Renaissance and the Reformation, interest in the Camino died almost completely.
 Then, in the 1960s, a handful of priests re-established the tradition.
 The route has since enjoyed a huge resurgence, with 100,000 pilgrims trekking to Santiago each year.

-Its 13th-century Gothic cathedral, towering dramatically over the town center must have stoked the spirit of mediaeval Christians.
+Its 13th-century Gothic cathedral, towering dramatically over the town center, must have stoked the spirit of medieval Christians.

 Through the Middle Ages, the steady flow of pilgrims from all across Europe inevitably resulted in a rich exchange of knowledge, art, and architecture.
 That's one reason why today, all along the Camino, you'll find magnificent churches and exquisite art.

-Just down the street, the relatively humble Church of San Isidoro, houses some of the most sublime medieval art in Spain.
-This "Royal Pantheon," nicknamed the "Sistine Chapel of the Romanesque age," is the final resting place of twenty kings of Leon.
+Just down the street, the relatively humble Church of San Isidoro [Museum] houses some of the most sublime medieval art in all of Spain.
+This "Royal Pantheon," nicknamed the "Sistine Chapel of the Romanesque age," is the final resting place of 20 kings of León.

-The angel announces to Mary — with billowing robes — she'll give birth to the Messiah.
-All of nature — including goat herders in 11th century attire — celebrates the news.
+The angel announces to Mary, with billowing robes, she'll give birth to the Messiah.
+All of nature — including goat herders in 11th-century attire — celebrates the news.
 The story of Christ's life unfolds from there ending with the events leading up to the crucifixion: After Jesus is condemned, Simon helps carry his cross.
 Pontius Pilate washes his hands of the whole business, and Jesus is crucified.
-Finally, Christ returns, triumphant over death, sitting on a rainbow and blessing those twenty royal tombs.
+Finally, Christ returns, triumphant over death, sitting on a rainbow and blessing those 20 royal tombs.